jqr97/Nodejs-TiDB/README.md

 # Steps to setup prisma ORM
+1. initialize a Node.js project and add the Prisma CLI as a development dependency to it

+        npm init -y
+        npm install prisma --save-dev

+2. invoke the Prisma CLI by prefixing it with npx

+        npx prisma

+3. set up your Prisma project by creating your Prisma schema file with the following command:

+        npx prisma init

+# Connect to the database

-1. change the provider = in prisma/schema.prisma file:
+4. change the provider = in prisma/schema.prisma file:

     provider = "mysql"

-2. change the .env file:
+5. change the .env file:

     DATABASE_URL="mysql://[username]:[password]@[hostip url]:[port number]/[database name]"

-3. Introspect the database
+6. Introspect the database

     run the following code in terminal:

         npx prisma db pull

-4. Install the Prisma API:
+7. Install the Prisma API:

     run the following code in terminal: